wso2/docs-is/en/docs/administer/configuring-keystores-in-wso2-products.md

 ### Configuring a separate keystore for encrypting data in internal data stores

+!!! info
     This feature is available via the WUM update 2792 released on the 8th of July 2018 for the following product versions:

     -   WSO2 Identity Server 5.5.0
     -   WSO2 API Manager 2.2.0
     -   WSO2 Data Analytics Server 3.2.0
     -   WSO2 Enterprise Integrator 6.2.0

     This is available as part of the newly introduced Crypto Service.
 It is an extensible framework that facilitates the cryptography needs of WSO2 products.

 Currently, the primary keystore configured by the
 `         <Security>/<KeyStore>        ` element in the